 Skip to main content

 Realtime AI is Livepeer’s highest-value compute offering.
-A continuous stream of video frames enters the orchestrator, AI transforms each frame, and a processed stream exits.
+A continuous stream of video frames enters the Orchestrator, AI transforms each frame, and a processed stream exits.
 This is fundamentally different from batch inference - there is no request-response cycle.

 This tutorial sets up a working live-video-to-video pipeline using the Cascade architecture and ComfyStream.
-By the end, a live video stream enters the orchestrator, StreamDiffusion transforms each frame in a continuous low-latency pipeline, and the output stream is viewable.
+By the end, a live video stream enters the Orchestrator, StreamDiffusion transforms each frame in a continuous low-latency pipeline, and the output stream is viewable.
 Estimated time: 3 hours (most of this is model download time).
 What you will verify:

 • The livepeer/ai-runner:live-base container starts cleanly with GPU access